sollecitom/software-product-development-blog/content/posts/2023/2023-11-02-burnout-controversial-take.md

 4. Poor self-care.
 Isn't there a lot more awareness these days?
 Mental health days off, coaching sponsored by companies, paid gyms, and private healthcare?
 5. Juggling many things at once.
 Do you think this got worse over the past 20 years?

+TODO rephrase the above (summary only, the explain things got much better compared to 20 years ago)

 So why has burnout continued to rise, even when its stated root causes have improved?

 I believe the reason lies in a fundamental lack of understanding of why burnout happens, resulting in an inability to see what the actual root causes are, and how to address the problem.